 26 Jun 2006: I've divided the storyline into more digestible chunks, and proofread as I went along, hopefully improving the overall quality.

-I've found the dialog and other text in the ROM (both versions), but dumping it directly isn't feasible at the moment.
+I've found the dialog and other text in the ROM (both versions), but dumping it directly isn't as simple.
 In addition to normal encoding and compression, this game uses sort of a sophisticated "ditto mark" that allows blocks of text from the recent lines to be repeated concisely.
-It works well enough, but normal script dumpers aren't equipped to handle it, so I'd have to write my own if I wanted to do any meaningful dumping.
-And considering how long I take to get anything done here anyway, I'd probably never finish it if I tried (on second thought, it probably wouldn't be too hard to write a byte parser with a lookback buffer... hmm).
-So that's why I don't just copy and paste from text dumps like I've started doing with most of the other games.
-All text is coming from playing through the game and copying it manually....Opening
+The system works well enough, but normal script dumpers aren't equipped to handle it, so I've had to write my own little program to reverse the ditto codes so that standard utilities can handle the result as usual.
+It's not perfect, but it sure beats copying text from the screen by hand, which is what I had to do before.Opening

 E-mail comments, corrections, etc.